 - The NoProxy field does not support wildcard characters. - The proxy server settings can also be configured as connectorwide settings.
-For more information, see Proxy on page 61 and NoProxy on page 60.
+For more information, see Proxy on page 60 and NoProxy on page 59.

 - 13. To authenticate your credentials using an authenticator other than the internal Snowflake authenticator, see Configuring Authentication on Windows on page 12. - 14.
 To configure logging behavior for the connector, see Configuring Event Tracing on Windows on page 14. - 15.
-To save your settings and close the Snowflake Configuration dialog box, click OK. - 16.
+To test the connection with the current settings, click Test. - To save your settings and close the Snowflake Configuration dialog box, click OK. - 17.
 To close the ODBC Data Source Administrator, click OK.